Difference Between AFib and Atrial Flutter

 The atria basically lose coordination with the bottom two chambers of the heart, that is, the ventricles.
 All of this makes a quite rapid and irregular rhythm of the heart.

 In atrial flutter, the disconnection of signals in the heart is quite like atrial fibrillation.
 Only the signals are quite organized and not much chaotic.
-The upper two chambers of the heart that is the atria beat faster than the lower two chambers of the heart that is ventricles.
+The heart’s upper two chambers, that is, the atria, beat faster than the lower two chambers of the heart, the ventricles.

 Comparison Table